-Collections of crop diversity need to be used actively, for example to create better crops, in order to justify the cost of their upkeep.
+Collections of crop diversity need to be used actively in order to justify the cost of their upkeep.
 In order for crop collections to be used, data about the material held in genebanks needs to be of as high quality, and as easily accessible, as the seeds themselves.
 Therefore, the Crop Trust is working to build information systems to help manage and search crop collections globally.

 Managing Crop Collections: GRIN-Global

 The cost and technical challenges of developing and maintaining an information system can be daunting for many smaller crop collections.
 The Crop Trust and the US Department of Agriculture (USDA)-ARS have addressed these challenges through the evolution of the classic Germplasm Resource Information Network (GRIN) software into a scalable and flexible genebank data management system, called GRIN-Global.

 The Crop Trust will endeavor to support crop collections that express interest in testing and adopting GRIN-Global, or indeed in developing the system further.
 The Crop Trust can coordinate the efforts of these organizations, in collaboration with others as appropriate.